Diego300123/Master.slave/README.md

 # For section 4 we will have to modify some files of the tierra machine to make it a master system.

 # For section 5 we will have to modify some files of the venus machine to make it a slave system.

+# For section 6 we have to configure a section of the db.system.test file which is “Negative Cache TTL”.

+# For the section 7 we have to configure a section of the named.conf.options file so that unauthorized queries are forwarded to that IP

+# For section 8 we will have to configure the db.sistema.test file to add the aliases as requested by the exercise

+# For section 9 and 10 we will have to configure the db.sistema.test file to add marte as the mail system as the exercise tells us to do